perfectra1n/BackupInator/README.md

 optional arguments:
-  -h, --help            show this help message and exit --pfsense PFSENSE     Provide the IP address / hostname of the PfSense/Pihole system that you wish to fetch the config of.
+  -h, --help            show this help message and exit --pfsense PFSENSE     Provide the IP address / hostname of the PfSense system that you wish to fetch the config of.
-  --pihole PIHOLE       Provide the IP address / hostname of Pihole that you wish to fetch the config of.
+  --pihole PIHOLE       Provide the IP address / hostname of the Pihole instance that you wish to fetch the config of.
+  --truenas TRUENAS     Provide the IP address / hostname of the TrueNas system that you wish to fetch the config for.
   --user USER           Required.
 Provide the username to connect as.
   --pfsense-output PFSENSE_OUTPUT
                         Optional.
 Provide the output name of the pfsense config file.
   --pihole-output PIHOLE_OUTPUT
                         Optional.
 Provide the output name of the PiHole config file.
+  --truenas-output TRUENAS_OUTPUT
+                        Optional.
+Provide the output name of the Truenas config file.
   --pihole-password PIHOLE_PASSWORD
                         Required.
 Provide the password for your PiHole user sudo password so that the config package can be generated.
-  --debug               Optional.
-Use this argument if you are debugging any errors.
-Optional.
+  --no-secrets          Use to not store secrets (from Truenas) --debug               Optional.
 Use this argument if you are debugging any errors.
 ```